matt-9000/BytecodeBakery/README.md

 `mvn test`

+To build for the impatient:

+`mvn -DskipTests clean package`

 ## Running the Bakery
 You've tested and built, time to open for business!

 `java -jar target/JavaBakery.jar`

 You will be asked to specify the cake recipient and theme, then we will get to baking it!